lexaguskov/todo/README.md

 - ✅ User can see that app works in offline mode
 - ✅ User can authenticate via github
 - ✅ User can log out

+### Known bugs
+- Focus is lost when list item is moved to a parent item (i.e. when Tab or Shift+Tab buttons are pressed)
+- Creating a new item steals other users' input focus.

+### Further improvements
+- Lists reorder via drag-n-drop
+- Server-side persistence is not scalable (limited to once instance only)
+- Performance could be improved with extensive use or React.memo and useCallbacks
+- Some actions (indents) could be only done via keyboard, need mouse/touch UI for that
+- UX in general can be more smooth
+- Mobile version needs more love
+- Tests
+- Localization
+- Terraform deployment is basic, having proper solution (k8s or docker registry) would be nice
+- CI pipeline?